 is the drug plan phase you enter once you exceed the Initial Coverage Limit and you receive a Donut Hole Discount

-or 75% discount on all generic or brand-name formulary drugs (you will pay 25% of your plan's negotiated retail cost).
+or 75% discount on formulary drugs (you will pay 25% of your plan's negotiated retail cost).

-You can read more about the Donut Hole here: Q1News.com/800.html
+You can read more about the Donut Hole here: Q1News.com/881.html

 (4) The Catastrophic Coverage Phase

-is the last phase of your Medicare Part D plan coverage and you enter once your total out-of-pocket drug costs (or TrOOP) exceed a certain point (over $6,350 in 2020 and $6,550 in 2021).
-During this phase
+is the last phase of your Medicare Part D plan coverage and you enter once your total out-of-pocket drug costs (or TrOOP) exceed a certain point (over $6,550 in 2021 and $7,050 in 2022

-you will exit the Donut Hole or Coverage Gap and will receive your medications at a low-fixed price, paying a maximum of 5% of the retail price for the remainder of the year.
+you will exit the Donut Hole or Coverage Gap and will receive your medications at a low-fixed price or paying a maximum of 5% of the retail price for the remainder of the year.